 There are a couple of reasons for that, both having to do with misunderstanding research.
 One reason involves a little conflation of research studies and the other's about confusing correlation and cause.

 First, the fructose conflation.
 Studies performed with lab animals indicated eating diets high in fructose could lead to excessive weight gain, insulin resistance, high blood pressure and high triglycerides -- all bad things.
 Since "fructose" sounds a lot like "high fructose corn syrup" and nothing like "regular sugar," some people conflate the two and decide HFCS is dangerous, but that somehow sugar isn't so bad.
-(Conflation and confusion in nutrition isn't all that unusual -- a similar thing happened with carrageenan and poligeenan, as well as a concern over hexane in veggie burgers.)

 It's possible that eating a large percentage of calories from fructose every day could cause more weight gain than calories consumed from other sugar sources -- at least if you are a lab rat (human studies haven't back up that claim).
 But, what if you just eat too much fructose in general -- because you eat too much food?
 And what if a lot of that fructose comes from HFCS because it happens to be a common ingredient?
 That brings me to the second reason for demonizing HFCS, confusion between cause and correlation.

 High fructose corn syrup is cheaper than regular sugar so it's use as an ingredient in processed foods and beverages has increased over the past few decades.
 During that same time, rates of obesity, cardiovascular disease and type II diabetes have also gone up in the United States and some people blame that increase on the concurrent rise of HFCS consumption.